chenwardT/lol_stats2/README.md

 ##Celery

-Celery is configured to use a locally hosted AMQP broker and AMQP backend.
+Celery is configured to use a locally hosted AMQP broker with a Redis result backend.
 A single topic-type exchange, 'default', is configured to route messages to one of 3 queues.
 See settings/base.py for details.